Global distortion of competition: EU strategy against unfair funding programs

 Regulatory measures

-Direct funding and investments in future technologies
+Direct funding and investment in future technologies

-In addition to these regulatory measures, Germany relies on a combination of direct promotion of innovations and strategic investments in promising technologies.
-The central innovation program Mittelstand (ZIM) is an important pillar of this strategy.
-In particular, it offers small and medium-sized companies (SMEs) and start-ups grants of up to 50 % for research and development projects.
-The reform of the ZIM in 2025 made access to first applicants and is intended to ensure that innovative ideas do not fail because of financial hurdles.
-The high-tech strategy 2025 is another example of Germany's commitment to research and development.
-It pursues the goal of investing 3.5 % of the gross domestic product (GDP) in research.
-These investments focus on key technologies such as artificial intelligence (AI), quantum technologies and green hydrogen.
-In addition, the Research Authority Act supports private companies for their research and development activities through tax breaks of up to 4 million euros per year.
+In addition to these regulatory measures, Germany relies on a combination of direct innovation funding and strategic investments in future-oriented technologies.
+The Central Innovation Programme for SMEs (ZIM) is a key pillar of this strategy.
+It offers grants of up to 50% for research and development projects, particularly to small and medium-sized enterprises (SMEs) and startups.
+The 2025 reform of ZIM facilitated access for first-time applicants and aims to ensure that innovative ideas do not fail due to financial barriers.
+The High-Tech Strategy 2025 is another example of Germany's commitment to research and development.
+It aims to invest 3.5% of gross domestic product (GDP) in research.
+These investments focus on key technologies such as artificial intelligence (AI), quantum technologies, and green hydrogen.
+Furthermore, the Research Allowance Act supports private companies with tax breaks of up to €4 million per year for their research and development activities.

-Strengthening a fair competition in the EU
+Strengthening fair competition in the EU

-Germany's goals at an international level
+Germany's goals at the international level

-Promotion of market entry and scaling
+Promoting market entry and scaling

-Challenges for EU and Germany
+Challenges for the EU and Germany

 Future of European competitiveness

-We are there for you - advice - planning - implementation - project management
+We are here for you - Consulting - Planning - Implementation - Project Management

 ☑️ SME support in strategy, consulting, planning and implementation

-☑️ Creation or realignment of the digital strategy and digitalization
+☑️ Creation or realignment of the digital strategy and digitization

 ☑️ Expansion and optimization of international sales processes